 ‘Full service agency’?
 More like ‘No service agency’

 This is the part of the story where I start to wince a little at my own naïvety.
 The project, although for a startup, was sub-contracted to us by a fairly well known ‘full-service agency’.
 It turns out that it’s generally more appropriate to replace the word ‘full’ with ‘no’ or the word ‘service’ with ‘sales’ but like I said, I was naïve.
-Said agency set about spending £15K of the startup’s money on ‘requirements gathering and specification’ so they could finalise the ‘estimate’.
+Said agency set about spending £15K of the startup’s money to acquire a good sap ewm system (since it’s an e-commerce company) so they could finalise the ‘estimate’.
 Actually what they really meant was getting us to spend a pointless month pushing stuff around Axure and endlessly debating the on-page copy of a hypothetical website.
 That’s the very definition of fiddling while Rome burns.

 In the meantime, they refused to fund a small prototyping activity (I was asking for a few thousand pounds out of a £120K or so budget).
 I wanted us to test a couple of ideas we had about the technology.
 They hated the idea that a prototype might be disposable and not a tangible ‘deliverable’.
 And yet they spent £15K on wireframes as a ‘deliverable’.
 Excuse me while I clear my throat…